 Learning Java with me

-In one-on-one tutoring, your child and I will use Java to solve computer science problems, starting with challenge problems such as you find at Project Euler.
+In one-on-one tutoring, your child and I will first use Java to solve challenge problems such as you find at Project Euler.
 Most challenge problem websites are set up so you submit a “snippet” of code rather than a whole program, which makes Java even simpler to use on these websites.

 As we do these challenge problems in Java we’ll be working on concepts in the language like loops and “if” statements, working with text (strings), and so forth.